 Key Matchups That Will Decide the Game

 The battle in the trenches will determine whether Oregon can generate the defensive pressure they lacked in October or whether Indiana’s offensive line can again provide Mendoza with the protection he needs to dissect the Ducks’ secondary.
-Indiana’s front five has been remarkably consistent all season, allowing sacks on just 3.2% of pass attempts, a rate that ranks among the nation’s best.
+Indiana’s front five has been remarkably consistent all season, allowing sacks on just 3.2% of pass attempts per Pro Football Focus, a rate that ranks among the nation’s best.
 If Oregon cannot improve their pressure rate substantially, Mendoza will pick them apart again.

 Conversely, Indiana’s defensive line faces a challenge against an Oregon ground game that may look different than expected given the injury situation.
 The Ducks will need to establish some running threat to keep the Hoosiers honest, but with limited depth at running back, Moore may be asked to carry more of the rushing burden himself.
 His scrambling ability has improved throughout the season, and designed quarterback runs could become a more prominent feature of Oregon’s game plan than we’ve seen previously.